How to Paint a Simple Daisy in acrylics one stroke at a time. Step by step painting tutorial for beginner painters!

 Pin for Later…

-These make great filler flowers when done with a small brush.
+Daisies make great filler flowers when done with a small brush.
 Add them for a spark of white to a more colorful flower painting.
-The white can make your colorful flowers pop.
+By adding the white it can make your colorful flowers pop.

 Step by Step Painting a Daisy lesson